PROTOTYPES

 Arcade Pong - fixed paddle bug

-3 different versions of it, but shared none of them.
+Astro Chase - Earliest known version.
+Matt Reichert reviewed 3 different versions of it, but shared none of them.

 Burgertime - Later version allows selectable difficulty levels using TV Type switch (B/W = easy, COLOR = hard) and fixed the height bug

-Choplifter - As usual, Matt Reichert reviewed
+Choplifter - As usual, Matt Reichert reviewed it, but didn't share it.

-Color Bars - Jose Artiles LINK
+Color Bars - Jose Artiles (LINK)

 CommaVid TRS-80 tapes (Underworld) - John Hardie